datastax/dsbulk/manual/settings.md

   - compatible with ANSI escape sequences; all common terminals on *nix and BSD systems, including MacOS, are ANSI-compatible, and some popular terminals for Windows (Mintty, MinGW);
   - a standard Windows DOS command prompt (ANSI sequences are translated on the fly).
 - `force`: DSBulk will use ANSI, even if the terminal has not been detected as ANSI-compatible.
-- `disable`: DSBulk will not use ANSI.
+- `disabled`: DSBulk will not use ANSI.

-Note to Windows users: ANSI support on Windows works best when the Microsoft Visual C++ 2008 SP1 Redistributable Package is installed; you can download it [here](https://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=5582).

 Default: **"normal"**.